FairwindsOps/insights-docs/installation/insights-agent.md

 * `releasewatcher`
 * `rbacreporter`

-To read more about the different report types, visit [the home page](./README)
+To read more about the different report types, see the [Plugins Section](/plugins/polaris).

 ## Configuration
 The Insights Agent is installed and configured using Helm.
 To see the full list of options,